knaw-huc/ns/text.md

 ## Section

 _Definition:_ A grouping of a larger amount of text in discourse.
 This is more specific than 'Division'.
-Sections sometimes carry numbering.
+Sections often carry numbering, headers, and they can be nested in a hierarchy where sections in sections form subsections, and so on.
+They may be fully embedded within eachother (nesting), but may not otherwise overlap.
 _URI:_ <https://ns.huc.knaw.nl/text/Section>
 _Related:_ <https://ns.huc.knaw.nl/text/Division>